benwandel/sipsnap/README.md

 # sipsnap
 automation for users in mcdonald´s feedback system

+description:
+this is a code for automatically processing the mcdonald´s feedback poll of germany. for trying out this code you need to do some changes of different variables. it is explained in detail in the next lines.

 browser settings:
 maybe the browser setup settings have to be changed, depending on the browser which should be used for the processing the poll. you can find these settings in line 20.